Charystag/lazyprototypes/docs/how-it-works.md

 To make the collection of the code lines easier, a special construct will be used.
 This struct's objective is to transform the C strings referenced to by a `char *` into a complete type[^types] (page 36 of the referenced document).
-That is, a type that olds its own size.<br/>
+That is, a type that holds its own size.<br/>
 Here is the definition of the struct :
 ```c
 struct s_str